solana-foundation/developer-content/content/courses/intro-to-solana/intro-to-cryptography.md

 ### Symmetric and Asymmetric Cryptography

-'Cryptography' is literally the study of hiding information.
+'Cryptography' the study of hiding information.
 There are two main types of cryptography you'll encounter day to day:

 **Symmetric Cryptography** is where the same key is used to encrypt and decrypt.